knox0310/postmusic/README.md

 ♪└(ㅎ.ㅎ )♪┐♪└(ㅎ.ㅎ)┘♪┌( ㅎ.ㅎ)┘♪
-Group mumbers: Wentao Zheng, Shimin Chen.
+Group members: Wentao Zheng, Shimin Chen.

 This is a group project where we use GPS in conjunction with a map API to read the current location's postal code, then use the postal code to correspond to different sound frequencies,